agkozak/agkozak-zsh-prompt/README.md

 - v3.6.0
     - `subst-async` has been tweaked a bit to provide stability and speed on all systems.
     - WSL now defaults to `usr1` and falls back to `subst-async`, as they are faster on WSL than `zsh-async`.
+    - Due to a glitch in ZSH, multiline prompts can sometimes cause the last line of `STDOUT` before the prompt to disappear if the screen is redrawn.
+A fix has been implemented that involves `print`ing the first line or lines of the prompt and then storing the last line of the prompt in the variable `PROMPT`.
+This has necessitated moving the exit status indicator of the standard multiline prompt to the same line as the prompt character.
+Modes such as `AGKOZAK_LEFT_PROMPT_ONLY=1` are exempt from the fix, and the prompt tries to detect custom prompts for which it is not applicable.
+If you find that your custom prompt is not updating the way you expected it to, please see if setting `AGKOZAK_GLITCH_FIX=1` fixes the problem; then open [an issue](https://github.com/agkozak/agkozak-zsh-prompt/issues) so that I may make the prompt better at detecting dynamic prompt elements.
     - By popular demand, it is now possible to use `AGKOZAK_LEFT_PROMPT_ONLY=1` with `AGKOZAK_MULTILINE=0`, although the two options together may be visually unappealing on a slow system or when working with very large Git repos.
     - In the interests of speed, `WARN_CREATE_GLOBAL` and `WARN_NESTED_VAR` are only enabled when you set `AGKOZAK_PROMPT_DEBUG=1`.
 - v3.5.0 (November 15, 2019)